eriktedhamre/AAPS/uxuhulvoting/uxuhulvoting.md

 the highest total approval rather than maximizing the wishes of a few

-For each priest keep their satisfaction level as well as their vote in the array then traverse from top to bottom and flip according to the vote until done.
+For each priest keep their satisfaction level as well as the resulting state then traverse from top to bottom and flip according to the vote until done.

 # Current vote-state